 - Gaming-related content is immensely popular, as is sports content.
 Live sports digital viewership is expected to reach 90 million viewers by 2025.
 Meanwhile, 74% of sports fans visit YouTube several times each week.
 (Think With Google)

-Subscription YouTube Stats
+YouTube Creator Stats

-Which YouTuber has the most subscribers?
+Which YouTube brand account has the most subscribers?

-YouTube Money Stats
+YouTube Earnings Stats

 YouTube launched its monetization strategy in 2006, just shortly over a year after the platform emerged.
 By 2009, it offered seven ad formats to help users monetize their channels.
 Here’s a closer look at what YouTubers are earning these days and other YouTube money stats.